 - Are your bulbs old or overcrowded?
 If so, this can be a reason for daffodils not coming up.
 This problem is usually easily remedied by digging and dividing the bulbs after the foliage begins to turn die down and yellow.

 - Do you have chipmunks or other rodents?
-The little rascals love daffodil bulbs, and once they discover the spring bulb buffet, there’s not much you can do to discourage them.
+The little rascals love bulbs, and while most don’t typically find daffodils’ bitter taste that palatable, they may still on occasion dig them up if there’s nothing else available.
 If this is the case, you can cover the planting area with wide mesh chicken wire.
 You can also build square boxes from the wire and plant the bulbs in the wire box.

 - Does your soil drain well?
 The bulbs will rot in soggy, muddy soil.
 Daffodils usually don’t need supplemental irrigation, but if spring is unseasonably hot and dry, the bulbs will benefit from a deep watering once every week.